After dam burst in Laos, a scramble for food, medicines and coffins

 Laos, one of Asia’s poorest countries, has ambitions to become the “battery of Asia” through the construction of multiple dams.

-Its government depends almost entirely on outside developers to build the dams under commercial concessions that involve the export of electricity to more developed neighbors, including power-hungry Thailand.
+Its government depends almost entirely on outside developers to build the dams under commercial concessions that involve the export of electricity to more developed neighbours, including power-hungry Thailand.

 Laos has finished building 11 dams, says Thai non-government group TERRA, with 11 more under construction and dozens planned.